-The clauses in this Annex of the Agreement apply to Transactions in CFD's.
+1.1 The clauses in this Annex of the Agreement apply to Transactions in CFDs.

-1.2 In this Annex "Transaction" means a transaction for the purposes of sub-clause (v) of the definition of Transaction in the interpretation clause of the Agreement.
+1.2 In this Annex “Transaction” means a transaction for sub-clause (v) of the definition of Transaction in the interpretation clause of the Agreement.

-2.1 This Annex does not disclose all of the risks in dealing in CFD's.
-You should not deal in CFD's unless you understand the nature of the contract you are entering into and the extent of your exposure to risk.
-You should also be satisfied that the contract is suitable for you in the light of your circumstances and financial position.
-Importantly you should only trade CFD's on margin if you are prepared to sustain a total loss of the money you have invested.
+2.1 This Annex does not disclose all of the risks in dealing with CFDs.
+You should not deal in CFDs unless you understand the nature of the contract you are entering into and the extent of your risk exposure.
+You should also be satisfied that the contract is suitable for you in light of your circumstances and financial position.
+Importantly you should only trade CFDs on margin if you are prepared to sustain a total loss of the money you have invested.

 2.2 CFD trading is high risk and you may lose your entire investment.